PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

        """

-To skip the execution of a line of code in a docstring during tests, end the line with ``# doctest: +SKIP``.
+To skip the execution of a line of code in a docstring during tests, end the line with :py:`# doctest: +SKIP`.
 This is appropriate for lines where the output varies or an exception is raised.

 .. code-block:: python